 How We Build Multi-Agent Systems for Avondale

 We begin with a workflow audit that maps every major operational process: how jobs enter the system, how they are quoted, how they are scheduled, how progress is communicated to clients, and how completion is documented and invoiced.
 We identify the handoff points where human time is spent transferring information between steps.
+For Avondale fabricators, the handoff from quote approval to production scheduling is often the most time-intensive.
+For contractors on Belmont Avenue, the handoff from job completion to invoicing is where hours disappear.

 We build on AI infrastructure appropriate for the volume and complexity of the operation.
 Smaller systems run on workflow automation platforms with AI components.
 Larger systems require custom development with orchestration logic.
 We use the simplest approach that achieves the outcome.